General Information and Submission Process

 - All presentations will be recorded and featured on the Academy website.

-- The winner will earn a free registration to the 2018 Annual Assembly in Orlando.
+- The winner will earn a free registration to the 2019 Annual Assembly in San Antonio.

 1. Contact information